 Park City native Jessica Jerome of the inaugural Olympic women's ski jumping team seen here competing at the U.S. National Championships on the large hill at Utah Olympic Park.
 Credit: Sarah Brunson/USSA

 The 2002 Winter Games were held in Salt Lake City and the surrounding Wasatch Mountain communities, where the Olympic Legacy thrives today.

 If you have not tried Utah's legendary snow, or are longing to hit it again, the time is now.

 When you visit Utah you'll find everything from Olympic-caliber downhill to the Fastest Ice on Earth at your fingertips, and all within an hour of Salt Lake City International Airport.

 Oh, and while Snowbasin was the site of the epic men's and women's downhill, it's just one of 11 resorts along the Wasatch Front.
-You could ski a different resort everyday for six-straight days, and still only have access to 15,000 of Utah's 26,000 skiable resort acres.
-But why limit yourself to 15,000?
+You could ski a different resort everyday for six-straight days, and still only access to a portion of Utah's 26,000 skiable resort acres.
+Why limit yourself?

-See how close it all can be: check out the map below showing all 14 of Utah's world-class ski resorts.
+See how close it all can be: check out the map at Ski Utahshowing all 15 of Utah's world-class ski resorts.

 Here's a snapshot of your potential journey into Utah's Olympic Legacy: